Customer Notice: To schedule an appointment, please contact us at [email protected].

 The Penalty Review Unit (PRU) administers the penalty system Arizona designed to ensure a fair and consistent program of tax compliance.
 Statutes provide that the Department may abate penalties for reasonable cause.
 For purposes of abating the penalties imposed under statute, “reasonable cause” means the taxpayer exercised ordinary business care and prudence, but was unable to file the return, furnish the requested information or provide for payment of a tax liability within the prescribed time.

-A request for the abatement of a penalty, or penalties, can be requested to the Penalty Review Unit with Arizona Form 290 – Request for Penalty Abatement.
-The account must be in compliance and provide clear and concise information to allow for a prompt reply by the department.
+A request for the abatement of a penalty, or penalties, can be requested to the Penalty Review Unit with the Arizona Form 290 – Request for Penalty Abatement.
+The account must be in compliance and provide clear and concise information to allow for a prompt reply by the Department.
 A decision is based on information and evidence provided with the request.
-Therefore, documentation that supports the basis of a request must be included.
+Therefore, documentation that supports the basis of your request must be included.
 Requests without supporting documentation may be denied.

 A request for abatement of audit assessed penalties should be directed to the appropriate audit unit.
 Generally, an audit assessment notification will provide the auditor name and contact information.